 HOH Gospel online radio, the station that provides your daily dose of praise and worship at the click of a button.
 Gospel music has strong roots based on religion and can be traced back as early as the 17th century, the term Gospel has been being using sing roughly 1874.
 Original gospel songs were written and composed by authors such as; William Howard Doane, Philip Bliss, Charles H. Gabriel, George F. Root, and Fanny Crosby.
 Tune in to HOH Radio for Gospel and Gospel Blues music.

-Listen to the Premiere of Pandy P’s Perspective on HOH Radio Sundays @4pm
+Listen to Pandy P’s Perspective on HOH Radio Sundays @4pm

 Like us on Facebook.